Particular/docs.particular.net/nservicebus/azure-service-bus/send-atomic-with-receive-note.include.md

 Note: `TransportTransactionMode.SendsAtomicWithReceive` level is only supported in Versions 7 and above of the Azure Service Bus transport.
-It requires destination and receive queues to be in the same namespace and the use of the NetMessaging transport type.
+It requires destination and receive queues to be in the same namespace.
+Also, the transport type must be set to `TransportType.NetMessaging` instead of `TransportType.Amqp`.